userfrosting/learn/01.basics/02.requirements/01.basic-stack/docs.md

 ---
 title: Basic Stack Requirements
+metadata:
     description: UserFrosting requires a web server, PHP 5.5.9 or higher, and some sort of database.
 taxonomy:
     category: docs
 process: